Skip to content

 OS maps: OS Landranger 73

-Mobile signal: Good signal on summit; EE and Vodafone reliable.
+Mobile signal: Good summit signal; EE and Vodafone dependable.
 Fine viewpoint over Tweeddale.

 Current conditions